Fahd-Har/CW2025/README.md

     2. Added `getCountRows()` to expose the number of rows removed during that state.
     3. Added method `holdBrick()` to hold brick logic and functionality.
     4. Added `getLevelUp()` to expose the game's level state.
+    5. Added the method `addRisingRow()` to pass the current game level, allowing the creation of level-dependent holes in the rising row.

 - **TetrisBoard.java**
     1. Renamed the class from `SimpleBoard` to `TetrisBoard` for a better description of the class.